Wisdom Tooth Removal

 Less pain, less swelling, and more comfortable and faster healing

-As an oral and maxillofacial surgeon, Dr. Kesecker specializes in extractions, including wisdom teeth removal, and performs these types of surgeries every day.
+As a board certified oral and maxillofacial surgeon, Dr. Kesecker specializes in extractions, including wisdom teeth removal, and performs these types of surgeries every day.
 His extensive training and experience ensures a speedy and comfortable recovery for your dental extractions.
 Our friendly staff will go over wisdom teeth aftercare instructions to ensure you do not develop post-operative issues.Schedule Your Appointment ›

 Talk to a Treatment Coordinator